ballerina-attic/gmail-spreadsheet-integration/README.md

 ![GMail-Spreadsheet Integration Overview](images/gmail_spreadsheet_integration.svg)

 You can use the Ballerina Google Spreadsheet connector to read the spreadsheet, iterate through the rows and pick up the product name, email address and name of each customer from the columns.
-Then you can use the GMail connector to simply add the name to the body of a html mail template and send the email to the relevant customer.
+Then, you can use the GMail connector to simply add the name to the body of a html mail template and send the email to the relevant customer.

 ## <a name="pre-req"></a> Prerequisites